Want to know how to sidestep port congestion surcharges? These five tips can help you reduce or avoid these extra fees.

 How to dodge the surcharges

 You’ve probably struggled with containers stuck in the terminals for an infinitely long time.
 Port congestion.
-Shortage of chassis.
+Shortage of What is a chassis?
+Chassis, in freight & logistics, refers to a skeleton framework with wheels on it used to move containers.
+It is also called intermodal chassis or container chassis.
+Similar to ...
+More.
 And so the list continues.
 It can be difficult to avoid port congestion surcharges, but staying on top of your shipments is key to making changes ahead of time.

 With Container xChange you have all the information about your shipments readily available at all times.
 You can check the status of the shipments through detailed track and trace reports – and get notifications when there’s a container event such as ETA’s, pick-up, and returns.
 This gives you the best possible overview of all your containers and lets you focus on the containers that urgently need your attention.